osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 +----------------+-------------+---------------+------------------------------------------------------------+

 Note that in the values array, properties of each asset designated with the ``isindex`` keyword must be unique.
-The scope of uniqueness is the OMF application instance.
+The scope of uniqueness is the OMF application.

 Creating Links
 --------------